Plain and clean, the color white makes a bold statement.

 When designing with white, texture is essential.
 Mixing different shapes, like oval tables with cube shelves and straight furniture, is a simple way to add layers.
 A large white lampshade is another great finishing touch because it creates depth and establishes a central point of interest.

-If you’re worried about having too much white in your home, buy wooden floors.
+If you’re worried about having too much white in your home, go for wooden floors.
 Wood’s earthy tones go well with white and make things feel more natural.
 Marble is also a good match because it is slightly white and goes well with a white color scheme.
-Marble is great for kitchen countertops, and for homeowners brave enough, a wall with a marble pattern is very trendy.
+Marble is great for kitchen countertops or you could even try a wall with a marble pattern.

-If your home is mostly white, you should take advantage of any chance to add splashes of colors.
+If your home is mostly white, you might want to experiment with splashes of colors.
 The white background will help to accentuate those colors further.
 Try out bold, block colors on plant pots, grocery bags, and rugs, which will give a room more personality.
 A single brick or concrete wall can add even more industrial style to a space that is mostly white.

 Home Gallery